yugecin/evilwm/README.md

 Currently added stuff:
  * skiptab: flag for apps to not alt-tab to this app.
-Usefull for panels, docks, conkies etc
+Usefull for panels, docks, conkies etc with keybind to toggle: Z
  * above: flag for apps to always stay on top.
 Usefull for panels, docks, conkies etc
  * gaps: usefull for panels etc, config params: gap0 gap1 gap2 gap3 (top right bottom left)
  * keybind to maximize window, while respecting gaps: C